-The mobile application management component of the EMM provides the capability to manage software and services required for the provisioning and control of mobile applications, which are commercially available through public app stores or internally through an app catalog.
+The mobile application management component of the EMM provides the capability to manage software and services required for the provisioning and control of mobile applications, which are commercially available through public application stores or internally through an application catalog.
 Application management involves a wide range of capabilities, including:

-- Deployment, updating, and removal of mobile apps - Selectively wiping or encrypting app data - Restricting the installations of specific apps through Allow Lists or Deny Lists - Disabling access to public app stores and other carrier pre-installed apps
+- Deployment, updating and removal of mobile applications - Selectively wiping or encrypting application data - Restricting the installations of specific applications through Allow Lists or Deny Lists - Disabling access to public application stores and other carrier pre-installed applications - Integrating with mobile application vetting solutions to identify vulnerable or potentially malicious applications - Restricting the permissions (e.g., camera access, location access) assigned to each application - Maintaining an inventory of applications on the mobile device.